 The first campsite is at Manny’s Garden, near D2’s summit, surrounded by slender mossy trees.
-Our evening temperature here was chilling so make sure to bring sufficient gears to stay warm and dry.
+Our evening temperature was chilling so make sure to bring sufficient gears to stay warm and dry.
 Note that the weather can be unpredictable in the mountains.
-It was mid-March, but it was raining on the 2nd and 3rd day of our climb.
+It was mid-March, but it was raining on the 2nd and 3rd day of our hike.

 Early morning the next day, we visited Manny’s garden ritual site before summiting D2 then crossed the ridge to Kitanglad.

-Here we are – happy that we finished the struggle scrambling with large backpacks on a steep vertical route with ropes.
+Here we are – happy that we finished the struggle climbing up with large backpacks on a 90° rope segment.
 It was already dark and raining lightly when we’re almost near the bunkhouse cabin at Kitanglad’s peak.

-During the last day of our climb, we trailed down the path of slippery boulders and many stairsteps with light rain to Sitio Intavas.
-It’s the jump off point if you do the reverse KD2 climb.
+During the last day of our climb, we trailed down the path of slippery boulders and many stair-steps with light rain to Sitio Intavas.
+It’s the jump-off point if you do the reverse KD2 climb.

 After the hike, we finally had refreshing softdrinks and a crazy karaoke fun while waiting for the van to pick up us to go back to CDO.
 These guys sang really loud and well after a few shots of Tanduay and Emperador but nobody was really drunk.